SharkSnack/shiren-2/content/system/monsters.md

 Disguises itself as other monsters, but can't copy their special attacks or stats.<br/>
 Its disguise is canceled when sealed, and it can be identified with a Knowledge Staff.<br/>
-Never disguises itself as Dosukoi, Gamarra, Zalokleft, Orcan, Spearfish, or N'dubba.<br/>
+Never disguises itself as Dosukoi, Froggo, Zalokleft, Orcan, Spearfish, or N'dubba.<br/>
 Mixergons on 50\~80F in Road to the End could be a disguised Copycat Mask monster.<br/>
 Seal a monster before throwing an Extinction Scroll, just to ensure it's not one of these.<br/>
 Never spawns asleep, so sleeping monsters are always real.
 (Excluding monster houses)<br/>